Going home from hospital

 You may have a financial assessment (means test) to see if you need to pay anything.
 The NHS website has more information about paying for services.

 Help can be provided by adult social care services or arranged with other organisations such as charities

 Involving your carers

-Before you leave hospital, you may find it helpful to use our hospital discharge checklist (PDF).
+Before you leave hospital, you may find it useful to use our hospital discharge checklist (PDF).
 You can tick off the things you know have been done.

-Your cancer doctor or specialist nurse will usually give you some advice to follow when you go home.
-The advice will depend on why you went into hospital.
-For example, if you had surgery, they will give you advice on looking after your wound and spotting signs of an infection.
+Your cancer doctor or specialist nurse will usually give you advice to follow before you go home.
+For example, if you had surgery, they will give you advice on looking after your wound and looking out for signs of infection.
 They may also give you advice on activities you should not do, such as lifting or driving.

 It is very important to follow the advice you are given by your hospital team.
-This includes who you should contact (and what number to use) if you are worried or have problems at home.
+This includes who you should contact about any concerns.

 A letter for your GP